shah-gaurav/paylocity-coding-challenge-vue/README.md

 ## Solution
 ### Decomposing the Problem
-For the purpose of this exercise lets say a meeting was held between the product owner and the users/stakeholders and the following user stories was created after the meeting.
+For the purpose of this exercise lets assume that a meeting was conducted between the product owner and the users.
+Out of that meeting the following user stories were created.
 #### User Stories
 ##### Epic and/or Feature

 > As an employer
-> I want to get an estimate of my employees paycheck after benefits deduction
+> I want to receive an estimate of my employee's paycheck after the costs of benefits have been deducted
-> So that I can preview the cost and share it with them
+> So that I can preview it and share it with them

 ##### User Stories
-This feature would then be broken down by the team into smaller user stories.
-An example break down can be as follows:
+This feature would then be broken down by the team into smaller user stories that can be completed in a day or two.
+Here is one such example break down:

 > As an employer
-> I want to calculate my employee's paycheck after benefits are deducted from them
+> I want to calculate my employee's paycheck after the cost of benefits are deducted
-> So that I provide that information to him/her The cost to cover each employee is $1000/year
+> So that I provide that information to him/her
+> The cost to cover each employee is $1000/year

 > As an employer
-> I want to calculate my employee's and their dependents paycheck after benefits deduction
+> I want to calculate my employee's paycheck after the costs of benefits for the employee and their dependents are deducted
-> So that the employee can get a complete picture of what the costs would be to cover their family
+> So that the employee can get a complete picture of what the costs would be to cover their entire family
-> The cost to cover each dependent is #500/year
+> The cost to cover each dependent (child and potentially spouse) is $500/year

 > As an employer
-> I want to provide a 10% discount to all employees and their dependents whose name starts with the letter 'A'
+> I want to provide a 10% discount in the cost of benefits to all employees and their dependents whose name starts with the letter 'A'
 > So that my company's business rules are satisfied

 > As an employer
-> I want to be able to provide information about the employee and their dependents on a website and see the yearly and monthly paycheck benefits deduction calcuations
+> I want to provide information about the employee and their dependents on a website and get a report of the yearly and monthly salary with the cost of benefits deduction
-> So that I can provide these to the employee in a nice format
+> So that I can provide these to the employee

 ### Implementation
 #### Technologies Used